Board of Directors

 Michele Bibby is President of MAB Consulting Services.
-As President of MAB Consulting Services, Michele provides mental health education, advocacy and policy analysis to public and private entities.
+As President of MAB Consulting Services, Michele is a person with lived experience of mental health recovery.
+Michele provides mental health education, advocacy, and policy analysis to public and private entities.
 Michele designs and delivers mental health workshops and training.
 Michele delivers public speeches and presentations on mental health policy matters.
 Michele Bibby previously enjoyed a successful career in Human Resources Management in the Private and Public Sector.
 Michele has a Professional in Human Resources (PHR) Certification.
-Michele is also a certified mediator.
+Michele is a Certified Peer Specialist and a certified mediator.
 Michele previously held legislative positions with a Texas State Representative and Texas State Senator.

 Michele’s previous civic leadership engagement include: